-CSC 251 Advanced JAVA Programming 2 3 3
+CSC 251 Advanced JAVA Programming

-Prerequisite(s): CSC 151 Corequisite(s): None
+Prerequisite(s): CSC 151

 This course is a continuation of CSC 151 using the JAVA programming language with object-oriented programming principles.
 Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
 Upon completion, students should be able to design, code, test, debug, and implement objects using the appropriate environment.